 Why Study Mathematics and Actuarial Science at Butler

-students who earn majors in our department can get the best
+CNBC poll, students who earn majors in our department can get

-- a high satisfaction in work environment, income and
+- A high satisfaction in work environment, income and outlook,

-- employment in a variety of public and private sectors
+- Employment in a variety of public and private sectors such as

 Inside the classroom: